dank101/4.4BSD-Lite2/README.md

 Because we are a research and development  organization and  not  a  commercial  organization,  we make our research results available for a small license  fee.
-We  distribute only  the  whole system ``As Is'' and cannot send individual pieces of the system.
+We  distribute only  the  whole system "As Is" and cannot send individual pieces of the system.
 We are required by the University  of California  to  have  a formal license arrangement with each organization to which we distribute.